Chairmen of the Board: Recording career

 In 2012, Chairmen of the Board released a single, "You", which was written and produced by Knox.
-In 2013, former member Harrison Kennedy was nominated for a Blues Music Award in the "Acoustic Artist" category.
+In 2013, former member Harrison Kennedy was nominated for a Blues Music Award in the Acoustic Artist category.

-Danny Woods (born Daniel Woods, Jr. on March 27, 1942 in Atlanta, Georgia) died on January 12, 2018, at the age of 75.
+Danny Woods (born Daniel Woods Jr. on March 27, 1942 in Atlanta, Georgia) died on January 12, 2018, at the age of 75.

-In 2021, Chairmen of the Board partnered with producer Wheeler del Torro to bring a new, modern edge to their trademark sound.
-Del Torro assembled group of remixers, including Severino Panzetta (Horse Meat Disco, Beating Cells) and Doug Gomez to remix their newest single, "Reach Out".
+In 2021, Chairmen of the Board partnered with producer Wheeler del Torro to bring a new, modern edge to their sound.
+Del Torro assembled group of remixers, including Severino Panzetta (Horse Meat Disco, Beating Cells) and Doug Gomez to remix a new single, "Reach Out".